-I worked with a team of three to understand and improve disaster response.
-We spent three months researching, designing, and testing solutions.
-At the end, we created a product spec and consolidated our findings into a 10 minute presentation.
+For my Master’s in Human-Computer Interaction + Design capstone, I worked with a team of three to understand and improve disaster response.
+After three months of researching, designing, and testing solutions, we created a product spec and consolidated our findings into a 10 minute presentation.
 This case study shows some highlights of the process.

 Understanding the effects and impacts of natural disasters was a complex and daunting task.
 Fortunately, we had access to domain experts and a wealth of case studies on the subject through the University of Washington.
 Once we had a high-level understanding of what typically happens, we broke away form academic resources and spoke to first responders from the Nepal Earthquake and Oso landslide.

 Understanding the environment